nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 - Handle:
     - Must start with the "@" symbol.
-    - Only alphanumerical characters and underscore "_" are allowed.
+    - Only alphanumerical characters and underscores "_" are allowed.
     - Must be between 5 and 32 characters long (inclusive).

 ### 5.6 `TAG` format